Minimal Bare Metal Deployment

 Introduction

-For a small production environment, see the Bare Metal Deployment with systemd.
-The main differences between the setup described in this document and the small production environment is the use of systemd, letsencrypt and a reverse proxy.
+For a small production environment using the binary installation approach, see the Bare Metal Deployment with systemd.
+The main differences between this setup and the small production environment using the binary installation is, in a nutshell, the use of systemd, LetsEncrypt and a reverse proxy.

 This minimal bare metal deployment makes the following assumptions: